ibericode/mailchimp-for-wordpress/readme.txt

 - Connect with your Mailchimp account in seconds.

 - Sign-up forms which are good looking, user-friendly and mobile optimized.
-You have complete control over the form fields and can send anything you like to Mailchimp.
+You have complete control over the form fields and can build your forms using native HTML.

 - Seamless integration with the following plugins:
     - Default WordPress Comment Form